severb/flowy/docs/tutorial/tutorial.rst

 We finished writing all the activities that we need and it's time to start an activity worker process.
 This process, once started, will continuously pull for jobs from a task list and call the ``run`` method of one of the three activities we have defined.
-The task list we'll pull from it's called *image_processing* and it's already the default task list defined for each activity.
+The task list we'll pull from is called *image_processing* and it's already defined as the default task list for each activity.
 Another thing we need is the domain we created at the beginning of the tutorial - it was named *flowytutorial*.
 So, once again open ``activities.py`` and append: